Robin Hood's Death: Plot

 The later broadside version of this ballad (the "B" version), first recorded in 1786, omits the mysterious people (or person) Robin Hood meets on his way.
 Red Roger is also missing, and the killing is more directly attributed to the prioress.
 Only Robin enters the priory at first, unlike the A version where both he and Little John enter.
 The prioress, in addition to letting out too much blood, actively locks Robin in the room for an entire day.
-Robin, desperate for aid, weakly blows his horn three times to summon Little John in distress as he realizes he has been betrayed.
+Robin, desperate for aid, weakly blows his horn three times to summon Little John in distress as he realises he has been betrayed.
 Little John comes to the priory and smashes the locks to reunite with Robin, but is too late.
 He asks for leave to attack Kirkley-hall and burn it.
 Robin refuses permission and says in his dying monologue that he has never harmed a woman, and does not intend to start now.
 The B version adds the detail that Robin Hood shoots one final arrow and asks Little John to be buried where it falls.